Vincent Vargas: Personal life

 Vargas identifies as a Christian who also works on the side as a motivational speaker that focuses on the military and youth audiences.
-Due to his combat experiences, Vargas has suffered from PTSD which led to two failed marriages, alcoholism, alleged sleep issues, and losing his job with US Border Patrol, though he has stated that he is currently sober.
+Due to his combat experiences, Vargas has suffered from PTSD which led to two failed marriages, alcoholism, alleged sleep issues, but has now been sober for over three years.
 Vargas currently lives in Salt Lake City, Utah and would regularly fly back home from Los Angeles to Salt Lake City to spend time with his family on the weekends while filming the third season of Mayans MC.
-Vargas currently has 5 kids and 2 step kids.
+Vargas currently has 6 kids and 2 step kids.
 Vargas also spends time operating his weekly podcast, "Vinny Roc Podcast" in which regularly interviews veterans whom he refers as "cool veterans who do cool shit", discussing military transition to civilian life and how he got healthy.